JLMadsen/ShortestTTR/README.md

 * PyDot

 # Usage
-Having the goals Sochi, Edinburgh, Stockholm, and Cadiz:
+Playing on the Europe map and having the goals Sochi, Edinburgh, Stockholm, and Cadiz:

->./ShortestTTR.py Sochi Edinburgh Stockholm and Cadiz
+>./ShortestTTR.py Europe Sochi Edinburgh Stockholm Cadiz

 This will print the path, cost and visualize the path.